FineMan11/production-line-monitor/README.md

 A full-stack, real-time web application that digitises production floor tracking for a semiconductor/electronics testing facility.
 Replaces paper-based job sheets (form K-MF0105) and manual status boards with a live dashboard accessible to any device on the local network.

-> Built to solve a real operational problem — operators no longer fill in paper forms by hand.

 ---